KohlbacherLab/CLAUDIO/module04/README.md

 -c,   --cutoff,                 float value used as confidence score cutoff, if surpassed, the linker type will be set
                                 to inter, default=0.0
--o,   --output-directory,       output directory for produced csv-files, default="data/out/new_inter/"
+-o,   --output-directory,       output directory for produced csv-files, default="data/out/new_inter/" -s,    --compute-scoring,       boolean, for whether experimental scoring and resulting XL-type evluations should be
+                                computed and appended to result dataset, default=False -v,    --verbose-level,         verbose level value, default=3:
+                                    0: no outputs at all will be written to the commandline
+                                    1: write tool inits and passed time
+                                    2: write progressbars (where implemented)
+                                    3: write alignments during data processing, and write extra information on process results
+                                    4: write alignments during uniprot to pdb position translation
+                                    5: write verfications during uniprot to pdb position translation
 ```

 ### Input